 A third obstacle to determinacy in predicting real estate's future income or making inferences from its historical sale prices was that administrators would have to decide how to weigh the extraordinary epidemics that decimated some of the largest U.S. cities in the 1790s, especially in 1798, just around the statutory valuation date of October 1.
-In New York, there had been no yellow fever for decades, but it struck slightly in 1794 (killing no more than 30), then worse in 1794 (killing 732), then not at all in 1796 or 1797, then worst in 1798 (killing 2,086, in summer and fall) in a city population of about 60,000.279 In Philadelphia, where there likewise had been no yellow fever in decades, the disease struck in 1793 (killing 4,000), in 1797 (killing 1,700), in 1798 (killing 3,500, mainly from August through October), and 1799 (killing 1,000), in a city population of about 55,000.280 Unlike COVID-19-a disease that humans spread directly to one another that can thus be prevented by social distancing-yellow fever is spread to humans by mosquitoes, meaning an epidemic can pervade a geographic area where mosquitoes are common, such as a seaport.
-Though Americans in the 1700s did not know mosquitoes spread the disease, they could tell that the disease was pervading a certain geographic area, and they
+In New York, there had been no yellow fever for decades, but the disease struck slightly in 1794 (killing no more than 30), then worse in 1795 (killing 732), then not at all in 1796 or 1797, then worst in 1798 (killing 2,086, in summer and fall) in a city population of about 50,000.337 In Philadelphia, where there likewise had been no yellow fever for decades, the disease struck in 1793 (killing approximately 4,000), in 1797 (killing 1,700), in 1798 (killing at least 3,500, mainly from August through October), and 1799 (killing more than 1,000), in a city population of about 55,000.
+338 Unlike COVID-19 - a disease that humans spread directly to one another that can thus be prevented by social distancing - yellow fever is spread to humans by mosquitoes, meaning an epidemic can pervade a geographic area where mosquitoes are common, such as a seaport.
+Though Americans in the 1700s did not know mosquitoes spread the disease, they could tell that the disease was pervading a certain geographic area, and they reacted by evacuating